 Review

-The price is a little high and some of the vitamin counts seem a little off, but overall, if you’re anemic and in need of a lot of iron during your pregnancy, this prenatal vitamin fits the bill.
+The price is a little high and some of the vitamin counts seem a little off, but overall, if youโre anemic and in need of a lot of iron during your pregnancy, this prenatal vitamin fits the bill.
+If the vitamin D3 wasnโt sourced from sheepโs wool, it would also be vegan!

+While some women find that iron supplements upset their stomachs or cause constipation during pregnancy, I was not one of those women.
 I was so anemic I had to take 65 mg of iron three times a day in addition to my prenatal vitamin that contained iron, and I still never got constipated (and was only barely above anemia level).
+The Thorne Basic Prenatal is a great choice if youโre struggling to get enough iron in your body.

+However, some customers have become concerned over the amounts of other seemingly innocuous vitamins.
 It contains over 7000% of the recommended daily value of vitamin B12 which makes some people nauseous, and extremely high B12 levels at birth have been linked to an increased risk of autism.
+Youโll also probably want to avoid this prenatal vitamin if you suffer from low blood pressure, due to the high amount of niacin present (which can also lower blood pressure).

+As scary as those things sound, most women are very happy with the product and report very healthy pregnancies.
 Talk to your doctor about any concerns you have, and know that taking a separate iron supplement in addition to a high-quality prenatal is always an option!

 Best Prenatal Vitamin with Probiotics